From Channel Bias to Feature Redundancy: Uncovering the "Less is More" Principle in Few-Shot Learning: Estimating Feature Importance with Few Samples

-\textbf{Difficulty of estimating feature importance.} We show in the first row of Figure \ref{estimate_vs_oracle5way_FI} how well the estimated FI approximates the oracle FI with different numbers of shots.
+We show in the first row of Figure \ref{estimate_vs_oracle5way_FI} how well the estimated FI approximates the oracle FI with different numbers of shots.
 In each plot, the $i$-th dimension ID represents the dimension that has the $i$-th largest oracle FI in each of 2000 sampled tasks.
 We average all estimated and oracle FIs of these dimensions in each task, and show the results with standard deviation.
 The distance of the blue lines to the red lines and the variance of two lines in each plot measures how well the estimated FI approximates the oracle FI.
 We can first observe that, there are a small number of dimensions for each task that have a very large or small oracle FI.
 As we have analyzed in the previous sections, these dimensions are particularly important: those dimensions having too small oracle FIs are redundant dimensions that need to be masked out, while those having large oracle FIs are task-specific dimensions that need to be highlighted.
+As seen, the estimated FI has a large variance throughout all dimensions under few-shot setting.
+In particular, we see that the average estimated FI has a large gap with the oracle FI at the head and tail of the dimensions.
+We blame this phenomenon as the result of the difficulty of determining a small set of special dimensions with a limited number of samples for estimation.
+This shows the fundamental difficulty of figuring out redundant and task-specific dimensions.
+We verify this observation in Figure \ref{estimate_vs_oracle5way_acc}, where we show that using the estimated FIs cannot help us figure out the redundant dimensions.
+Another interesting observation is that the variance of the estimated FIs for 2-shot setting is even larger than that for 1-shot setting.